akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He paused, his eyes flicking to the King with a look of devastating common sense.

 "However, the dowry is ten thousand marks of silver.
 It is easy silver, Sire.
 A precise bargain for a son who sits outside the direct line of succession.
 To refuse it is... inefficient.
 Whether it be the six hundred marks missing from a Sheriff's bag or ten thousand from a Duke's treasury, it is a coin left on the table."

+Godfrey heard it.
+A coin.
+He looked down at his feet.

 Roger finished speaking and returned to his ledger, the scratch of his quill the only sound in the sudden quiet.
 The Queen folded her hands and waited.